POVQA: Preference-Optimized Video Question Answering with Rationales for Data Efficiency: Experiments

-We can also observe from \cref{tab:dpo_cross_eval_fancy} and \cref{tab:sft_cross_eval_fancy} that the diagonal is not always optimal.
+We can also observe from Tab.~\ref{tab:dpo_cross_eval_fancy} and Tab.~\ref{tab:sft_cross_eval_fancy} that the diagonal is not always optimal.
 Under WAE evaluation, the best SFT model is cross-trained on BBLF (F1 = 0.533) rather than the diagonal (0.506).
-Under WAR evaluation, SFT’s best is the WA-trained model (F1 = 0.545) rather than the diagonal (0.526), whereas after DPO BBLF and WAE perform most consistently.
+Under WAR evaluation, SFT's best is the WA-trained model (F1 = 0.545) rather than the diagonal (0.526), whereas after DPO BBLF and WAE perform most consistently.
 This indicates that training on appearance-preserving pooling (BBLF) transfers well to motion-sensitive evaluation.
+This suggests that cross-pooler transfer may reflect learning temporally robust evidence patterns rather than overfitting to a single pooling operator.
+In this sense, the gains appear to come from transferable second-level cues, not only exact train--test pooler matching.